Miyanolan/HaolanZhang.github.io/_pages/about.md

 ## Research Interests

 Many SLAM algorithms rely on fixed parameters and assumptions, performing well in controlled settings but degrading significantly in challenging conditions such as low-light, low-texture, occluded, or dynamic environments.
-My doctoral research addresses this gap by developing **adaptive SLAM systems** that assess environmental conditions and self-adjust accordingly.
+My research addresses this gap by developing **adaptive SLAM systems** that assess environmental conditions and self-adjust accordingly.
 I explore both heuristic and learning-based approaches to enable algorithms to adapt across environments without manual tuning, aiming to build SLAM systems that operate robustly in diverse real-world conditions.

 **Keywords:** Visual SLAM, Robot Localization, Scene Understanding, Dynamic Environments, Adaptive Systems